 Minor Renovations that Pack a Punch

-So remember, renovations and improvements to a rental property can increase the return on your investment and keep your vacancies and maintenance costs low.
+Renovate Your Rental Property and you can increase the return on your investment and keep your vacancies and maintenance costs low.
 It is also crucial to the safety of the rental to repair or replace outdated or broken items in your rental.
 The most important rule to go by is that the place should be inviting and livable, and not your or the tenant’s dream home.

 Before you leave: